WojciechGladalski/Vue-Quiz/README.md

 # Vue Quiz
 Quiz written with Vue framework, using conncection to opentdb API.
-Questions configuration: category - history, level - hard.
+Questions configuration: category - history, difficulty level - all.

 ## Heroku deployment
 This app has been deployed to https://vue-history-quiz.herokuapp.com/